Walking routes in West Devon

 From flat, short strolls to longer walks, whichever route you choose, they all pass through stunning scenery and can easily be linked to visitor attractions and accommodation.

 Okehampton is truly a destination for walkers and forms the starting point for many short walks to the east and west of the town, weaving through the wooded valleys and revealing expansive views of the Dartmoor.
-This series of 8 walks around Okehampton are available under the Downloads area at the bottom of the page.
+This series of 8 walks around Okehampton are available under the download area at the right-hand side of the page.

 The Tamar Trails are a fine collection of walks and multi-use trails within the historic mining and natural landscape of the Tamar Valley defined by the River Tamar itself.
 Immerse yourself within the tree canopy or on the river with Tree Surfers, and find places to stay, visit, eat and drink at the Tamar Valley Tourism Association.